LucasLabSU/lucas_lab_dot_org/content/home/welcome.md

 <br>

 The **Lucas Lab** will strive to understand microbial community functions in a range of contexts from human health & disease to biotechnology applications.
-Research questions will specifically aim to reveal novel interactions between bacteriophage and their bacterial hosts, and in turn influence community traits.
+Research questions will aim to reveal novel interactions between bacteriophage and their bacterial hosts, and in turn influence community traits.

+The Lucas Lab will be affiliated with the [**BioInspired Institute**](https://bioinspired.syr.edu/), and in accordance with its mission, invites interdisciplenary collaborations that focus on the interface of material and living systems.